Wigwam Motel: Village #6: Holbrook, Arizona

 Arizona motel owner Chester E. Lewis built this Wigwam Village in 1950.
 It is located on the historic Route 66, at 811 West Hopi Drive in Holbrook, Arizona.
 Nearby places of interest include Petrified Forest National Park, Meteor Crater (Barringer Crater), and the Grand Canyon.

 The plans for this motel were based on the original of Frank A. Redford.
 Lewis first became aware of the distinctive wigwam designs when passing through Cave City in 1938.
 He purchased the rights to Redford's design, as well as the right to use the name "Wigwam Village," in a novel royalty agreement: coin-operated radios would be installed in Lewis's Wigwam Village, and every dime inserted for 30 minutes of play would be sent to Redford as payment.

 The motel is arranged as a square, with 15 concrete and steel wigwams on three sides and the main office on the fourth, flanked by two smaller sized wigwams; there was also originally a gas station on the complex.
-The individual units are called "wigwams," not "rooms" or "tepees" or "cabins."
+The individual units are called "wigwams", not "rooms" or "tepees" or "cabins".
 The units are numbered from 1 to 16, (there is no 13).
 The base diameter is 14 ft, with each unit 32 ft in height.
 Behind the main room of each unit is a small bathroom with sink, toilet and shower.
 Current rooms contain the original restored hickory furniture, two double beds, satellite TV and a window-mounted air conditioner.
 In keeping with the authenticity of the restoration, there are no telephones or ice machine.

 Vintage restored automobiles from the 1960s and earlier are located throughout the parking area.
 Small green metal benches etched with the words "Wigwam Village #6" are scattered throughout the complex as well.

 Lewis operated the motel until closing it in 1974 when Interstate 40 bypassed downtown Holbrook.
-Two years after his death in 1986, sons Clifton and Paul Lewis and daughter Elinor renovated the motel before reopening it in 1988.
+He died in 1986; two years later, sons Clifton and Paul Lewis and daughter Elinor renovated the motel and reopened it.

 The Lewis family continues to run and maintain Wigwam Village #6.
 Near the registration desk is a small room that contains much of Chester Lewis's memorabilia, including a collection of petrified wood.

 Wigwam Village #6 has been listed in the National Register of Historic Places since May 2, 2002.